State

 -

-If the employee has been working for the company for less than one year, you aren't required to pay out unused PTO.
+If the employee has been working for the company for less than one year, you are not required to pay out unused PTO.

 |